jfaghm/OceanEddies/compiled_code/readme.txt

 Example: If SSH_Data/ has sub-directory 1993/ scanned, the results will be saved inside a sub-directory named 1993/ that will reside in the main directory specified by the arbitrary save path.

+Optional Arguments:
+Our eddyscan code allows the scan's parameters to be modified per run.
+This section will teach the user what each of the optional arguments is, how to set them in calling the comiled script, and their impact on the scan.
+The optional arguments that can be specified by the user are as follows:

+minimumArea (Minimum Area):
+Minimum area defaults to 9 pixels when unspecified.
+This argument sets the minimum area that an eddy can have to be classified as an eddy.
+The value specified for this parameter is an integer, and it is actually based on the number of pixels that the eddy consists of.
+E.G. An eddy is detected and takes up a total area of 25 pixels on the SSH grid.
+The minimum area is set to 9 pixels, so the eddy passes this check and continues on in the scan.
+Say another eddy with a total pixel count of 5 is detected.
+It would fail this check and not be considered an eddy.

+To specify this argument, after providing the required arguments (MCR directory, file name, file path, save path), pass "minimumArea" without quotes, followed by the value you want minimumArea to be set to.
+E.G.
+./run_eddyscan_compiled_script /arbitrary/path/here/MCR/v83/ 2004/dt_global_allsat_msla_20040101_20140106.nc /arbitrary/ssh_data/path/ /arbitrary/save/path/ minimumArea 4

+thresholdStep (Threshold Step):
+Threshold step defaults to 0.05 when unspecified.
+This argument will set the threshold step that the scan will change by between each scan of the SSH grid.
+An understanding of the original eddyscan algorithm (from Chelton et al.) is required to completely understand the impact of changing the thresholdStep, but a high level explanation is that as the threshold step gets larger, only the most prominent eddies are detected.
+Conversely, the smaller the threshold step gets, the more the smaller and less prominent eddies will begin to show up in scans alongside the most prominent eddies.
+These less prominent eddies can give good information about relatively calm spots on the ocean, but these smaller eddies are also more prone to significant impact from noise in the data, or other environmental noise.
+False eddies begin to show up more as the threshold step gets smaller as well.
+Small eddies are important, but they usually need more verification to be proven not to be false.

+To specify this argument, after providing the required arguments (MCR directory, file name, file path, save path), pass "minimumArea" without quotes, followed by the value you want minimumArea to be set to.
+E.G.
+./run_eddyscan_compiled_script /arbitrary/path/here/MCR/v83/ 2004/dt_global_allsat_msla_20040101_20140106.nc /arbitrary/ssh_data/path/ /arbitrary/save/path/ thresholdStep 0.05

+isPadding (Is Padding):
+Is padding defaults to true when unspecified.
+This argument specifies whether the eddyscan code will pad the right and left sides of the SSH grid so that eddies detected right on the edge of the grid will not be duplicated on both sides of the grid.
+There is almost never a reason to set this flag to false, but it can be done should the need arise.

+To specify this argument, after providing the required arguments (MCR directory, file name, file path, save path), pass "minimumArea" without quotes, followed by the value you want minimumArea to be set to.
+E.G.
+./run_eddyscan_compiled_script /arbitrary/path/here/MCR/v83/ 2004/dt_global_allsat_msla_20040101_20140106.nc /arbitrary/ssh_data/path/ /arbitrary/save/path/ isPadding true

+sshUnits (SSH units):
+SSH units defaults to centimeters when unspecified.
+This argument will modify the SSH grid by multiplying or dividing the entire matrix until the max value is near 100 and the min value is near -100.
+This is done for continuity among different formats of SSH data (old weekly data came in units of centimeters, not daily data comes in units of meters) so that there is no difference between scans of different units.
+This is done for the internal workings of our eddyscan.
+Eddy results will not be completely correct unless this parameter is specified properly, but the code also attempts to detect the units of the SSH Grid automatically, and will change its copy of the grid accordingly.
+Meter and centimeter are the only two untis that our lab has come across for SSH Data, so those are currently the only two supported.

+To specify this argument, after providing the required arguments (MCR directory, file name, file path, save path), pass "minimumArea" without quotes, followed by the value you want minimumArea to be set to.
+E.G.
+./run_eddyscan_compiled_script /arbitrary/path/here/MCR/v83/ 2004/dt_global_allsat_msla_20040101_20140106.nc /arbitrary/ssh_data/path/ /arbitrary/save/path/ sshUnits meters

+General Case of optional arguments:
+The general case for specifying these is very simple.
+After specifying all required arguments, simply type the name of the optional argument that you want to specify, and then type it's value afterward.
+E.G. argument_name argument_value

+A full run of optional arguments (Didn't bother specifying isPadding):
+./run_eddyscan_compiled_script /arbitrary/path/here/MCR/v83/ 2004/dt_global_allsat_msla_20040101_20140106.nc /arbitrary/ssh_data/path/ /arbitrary/save/path/ minimumArea 4 thresholdStep 0.05 sshUnits meters